 Figure 9.
-Stability region of the continuous wind speed estimate solver in the continuous time G(s), where the condition p < 0 in (29) is satisfied (indicated in green, otherwise in blue).
-The left subfigure shows the different $C_p$ levels for the NREL-5MW turbine (white solid lines), with $C_p^$ indicated by the blue dot.
-The right subfigure shows the mapping of the stability region in terms of wind speed U and rotor speed $\omega_r$ for the fine pitch angle $\beta^$ .
+Stability region of the continuous wind speed estimate solver in the continuous time G(s), where the condition p < 0 in Eq.
+(29) is satisfied (indicated in green, otherwise in blue).
+The left subfigure shows the different C_p levels for the NREL 5 MW turbine (solid white lines), with C_p^{\star} indicated by the blue dot.
+The right subfigure shows the mapping of the stability region in terms of wind speed U and rotor speed ω_r for the fine pitch angle β^{\star} .
 The solid blue line is the partial-load regime, where the $K\omega_r^3$ controller is active.
-Also shown for completeness are the black dashed lines, indicating the lower and upper bounds for the rotor speed, as well as cut-in and rated wind speeds.
+Also shown for completeness are the dashed black lines, indicating the lower and upper bounds for the rotor speed, as well as cut-in and rated wind speeds.